 With so many crinoline related deaths and the constant restriction of movement for women and their attendant husbands, women's rights activists began campaigning against such limiting fashions as the crinoline petticoat.
 Such activists felt that the hooped variety crinoline was a step up from the heavy and cumbersome multilayered fabric versions, however.

 Queen Victoria (1855) is said to have detested the craze, a famous song of the time began with the lyrics “long live our gracious Queen, who won’t wear crinoline!”
-The fact is that this was a rumour which started when the Queen requested crinolines be ditched for her daughter's marriage, as the Chapel Royal just didn’t have that kind of space!
+The fact is that this was a rumor which started when the Queen requested crinolines be ditched for her daughter's marriage, as the Chapel Royal just didn’t have that kind of space!

 The Skeleton Petticoat:

 The steel hoop crinoline (or skeleton petticoat) was first patented by RC Miller of Paris, where it first became a huge hit, in April 1856.
 Britain followed suit and soon, factories were producing them for every woman on the street.
-Skeleton petticoats consisted of steel hoops connected by strips of fabric tape, in some cases whalebone or cane were also used…even inflatable rubber, depending on the manufacturer (although the rubber variety had a terrible smell and were quite unpopular).
+Skeleton petticoats consisted of steel hoops connected by strips of fabric tape, in some cases whalebone or cane were also used…even inflatable rubber, depending on the manufacturer (although the rubber variety had a terrible smell and was quite unpopular).

 Indeed, hooped crinolines were cumbersome enough, women found it hard to pass through doors and, should they take a tumble or climb a flight of stairs, more would be revealed than was appropriate!
 At their height, crinolines would expand the skirts of the wearer by up to 6 yards (18 feet!) at the widest point, though they began to diminish in size until in the 1870’s they were replaced by the smaller crinolette and then later, the bustle.

-The cage crinoline was revived in the 1880’s to support the excessive bustles in fashion at the time, hoops would cross over one another to support the weight of fabric.
+The cage crinoline was revived in the 1880’s to support the excessive bustles in fashion at the time, hoops would cross over one another to support the weight of the fabric.
 They were known as lobster pots because they so much resembled lobster cages.

 New World Versions:

 After the war, Christian Dior marketed the crinoline in the 1940’s, although not the steel hooped version but the nylon net variety.
-Crinolines were massive with the Rockabilly movement of the 50’s (Greece: the movie, we all remember those iconic polkadot dresses).
+Crinolines were massive with the Rockabilly movement of the 50’s (Greece: the movie, we all remember those iconic polka-dot dresses).
 Now, in 2016, Rockabilly style can be seen on the streets again in full form.

 Crinolines, if you ask me, are a fashion that will keep on coming back one way or another.
 They are a way to enhance any silhouette and make a wedding, prom or ball gown just that extra bit more special.
 When you think ‘fairytale', more often than not, what you should be thinking is ‘crinoline'.